Jimster710/DndCampaign1/content/index.md

 ---
-title: Welcome to Quartz
+title: Sikorsky Dungeons and Dragons Campaign
 ---

 Hello!
-Welcome to the Dnd Campaign set in the [[Kingdom of Breitek]]
+Welcome to the Dnd Campaign set in the [[Kingdom of Breitek]].

+You can explore the world by visiting these Chronicles: